Username

 by nonot

-Warning: This is a technical canyon with some semi-keeper and keeper potholes, you will need a full set of canyoneering gear (including helmet) and 400 ft of rope for the last 180 ft rappel.
-This is not a canyon to be taken lightly, if water levels are low this canyon can become a deadly trap.
-Bring proper gear and rehearse your exit techniques prior to committing.
+This is a technical canyon with some semi-keeper and keeper potholes, you will need a full set of canyoneering gear (including helmet) and 400 ft of rope for the last 180 ft rappel.
+This is not a canyon to be taken lightly if water levels are low this canyon can become a deadly trap.
+Bring proper gear and rehearse your exit techniques before committing.
 This canyon has some deep water and may be quite cold.
-A shorty might be fine for summer if you're warm blooded, but a full wetsuit or drysuit might be preferrable, especially if conditions are difficult and you spend alot of time in the water and/or potholes.
+A shorty might be fine for summer if you're warm-blooded, but a full wetsuit or drysuit might be preferable, especially if conditions are difficult and you spend a lot of time in the water and/or potholes.
 I am not responsible if you end up trapped in this canyon, death by hypothermia.
 2x200ft ropes and a 60 ft rope will make you well prepared rope-wise.
 Experienced canyoneers only, you are responsible for self-evaluating your abilities.
-Read those danger warnings again, read the legaleze at the bottom of the page.
+Read those danger warnings again, read the legalese at the bottom of the page.
 Are you sure you're ready for this?
 Are you a danger to yourself or others?
 Don't do this canyon alone!
 Don't do this canyon unprepared!

-The last 130 ft of the rappel into the grotto is free hanging, enjoy it while you can.
+The last 130 ft of the rappel into the grotto is free-hanging, enjoy it while you can.
 Send down an experienced canyoneer first to untwist any tangles and provide a fireman to any novices.
-Last person should check the rigging before committing, the pull is not bad, only time consuming.
+The last person should check the rigging before committing, the pull is not bad, only time-consuming.
 After pulling and coiling your rope greet any fans you made and hike left, downstream, through West Clear creek to the Point Trail.
 Head up the steep trail 750 ft to your car.

 None